Numerical simulation and analysis of mixing enhancement due to chaotic advection using an adaptive approach for approximating the dilution index: Introduction

 The goal of stretching and folding is to enlarge the interface between solute and solvent, thereby increasing diffusive fluxes over this interface \cite{bagtzoglou_2007,neupauer_2014} and enhancing mixing processes.
 An approach to quantify the effect of mixing is the computation of the dilution index, an entropy-related approach to measure dilution \cite{kitanidis_1994}.
 The term dilution refers to the increase in volume of the fluid occupied by a solute.
 If the solute concentration follows the advection diffusion equation, this volume increases monotonically in time, hence one of the key properties of the dilution index is that it also increases monotonically in time \cite{kitanidis_1994}.
-For incompressible flow in a non-diffusive system, the volume of a conservative solute is constant in time, showing that the diffusion limits the increase in dilution.
+For incompressible flow in a non-diffusive system, the volume of a conservative solute and hence also its dilution is constant in time, showing that the diffusion limits the increase in dilution.
 This measure, applied on results of particle tracking simulations, has a strong dependence on the grid size.
+It is similar to the problem of estimating the concentration distribution from discrete particle locations that was also identified by \cite{rahbaralam_2015}.
 For a non suitable grid the approximation of the dilution index may not show monotonic growth in time, as we see in \cite{kapoor_1998}.
-We address this issue in one part of this paper.

 We aim to quantify the dilution increase due to two-dimensional chaotic flow structures and identify why different configurations can lead to significant differences in the mixing behavior.
 We investigate the evolution of a conservative, nonreactive, and nonsorbing plume inside the pulsed source-sink (PSS) system and the rotated potential mixing (RPM) flow.
 We model solute transport with Lagrangian random walk particle tracking, taking into account the time stepping, the parameters controlling the flow parametrization, and the diffusion coefficient to balance the Péclet number of the two systems.
 We characterize the flow by creating Poincaré sections revealing the KAM island structure and quantify mixing with the dilution index.